prisma/prisma1/docs/1.1/04-Reference/02-Prisma-API/03-Queries.md

 ## Query arguments

-Throughout the Prisma API, you'll find query arguments that you cam provide to further control the query response.
+Throughout the Prisma API, you'll find query arguments that you can provide to further control the query response.
 It can be either of the following:

 - sorting nodes by any field value using `orderBy`
 - selecting nodes in a query by scalar or relational filters using `where`